LinusMB/Notify/README.md

 # Notify

-Displays text read form stdin in a pop-up notification window.
+Displays text read from stdin in a pop-up notification window.

 Minimal and daemonless alternative to notification services like [Dunst](https://github.com/dunst-project/dunst).